telefonicaid/fiware-orion/doc/manuals/admin/cli.md

       is sent to a given URL path (if the receiver supports permanent connections).
 Following notifications to the same URL path will reuse the connection, saving HTTP connection time.
     * In threadpool mode, notifications are enqueued into a queue of size `q` and `n` threads take the notifications from the queue and perform the outgoing requests asynchronously.
+Please have a look to the [threadpool considerations](perf_tuning.md#thread-pool-considerations) section if you want to use this mode.
 -   **-simulatedNotification**.
 Notifications are not sent, but recorded internally and shown in the [statistics](statistics.md) operation (`simulatedNotifications` counter).
 This is not aimed for production usage, but it is useful for debugging to calculate a maximum upper limit in notification rate from a CB